 Anna was flabbergasted, how could this happen under her watch and not even know it!!!

-“Well Matt, John is part of my project and we have weekly meetings to review the progress.
+“Well Matt, John is part of my project, and we have weekly meetings to review the progress.
 I sent him an email when he did not show up to the last couple of meetings but got no response.
 We need the delivery this Friday and I don’t know its status at your site.”

 “Oh, I can help, let me have a look in our system.
 Do you have the order number?”

 Anna gave Matt the information and soon she felt more at ease with the situation.
-As soon as she hung up, she told Dude, “you were right.
+As soon as she hung up, she told Dude, “You were right.
 I was a fool communicating with an email and thinking I did my job.
-If I had not called, I may not have gotten the information I needed to tell the customer of the shipment.
+If I had not called, I may not have gotten the information I needed to tell the customer about the shipment.
 In the future, I’m going to send a note right away and follow up with a call.”

 “So true!”
 Anna went to her outlook to find Matt’s email and saw an email from the customer.
 Their meeting was in two days, and the customer wanted to change the agenda to include the poor installation practices.
 Totally taken aback, Anna called her service rep.

 “Hey Mark, what’s going on out there?
 Mr. Soo just called and complained about our install of the unit, he wants to add it to the agenda so we can discuss it.”

 Mark sighed, “yeah, he surprised us on Monday, came here wanting to see the progress.
 We were showing him how we plan to install his unit and he was not happy with the position because it obstructed the view.”

 The view, Anna thought.
 The only time you go to the unit is for servicing.
 What does the view have to do with anything?
 The service person also told her that it was possible to move the unit, but the customer’s drawings had dictated the position, so they would have to communicate this request on a change order.